oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 ### Oracle Fusion Middleware Target Domain Location

-WebLogic Kubernetes Operator (WKO) has three mechanisms for storing the WebLogic domain directory for use in Kubernetes:
+WebLogic Kubernetes Operator (WKO) has two mechanisms for storing the WebLogic domain directory for use in Kubernetes:

 - `Model-in-Image with Auxiliary Image` – With this option, you provide a WebLogic Deploy Tooling (WDT) model of the domain and a WDT installer in an auxiliary image, and the WebLogic Kubernetes Operator will create and update the